 Past crop seeds have been kept for an extended period, causing the acid to decrease (increasing the sensation of sweetness) and the particle structure to loosen owing to the particle’s self-respiration and heat exchange process – > a lower input heat supply threshold.

-Current crop: The cell structure has remained consistent with the surrounding environment, resulting in a greater heat level than previous harvests.
+Current crop: The cell structure has remained consistent with the surrounding environment, resulting in a greater heat level than in previous harvests.

 Seeds in the new crop: having just finished the post-harvest processing procedure, there is no “rest” period for the cell structure to consolidate (frequently prone to grassland = weed).
 Thus it must give lower input heat than current crop seeds.